Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Giao thôngBáo Giao thông05/02/2024

 According to Paultan, electric vehicle fires are rare.
 But when they do occur, the challenge of extinguishing them is greater than that of conventional internal combustion engine vehicles.
 Heat loss is one of the main concerns.
-There are many solutions to this problem, one of which is the use of fire blankets to control the situation.
+There are many solutions to this problem, one of which is to use fire blankets to control the situation.

 Malaysia có quy trình thử nghiệm và chứng nhận chăn chữa cháy xe điện- Ảnh 1.